 "Thank you." said Harry before rushing out of the store to where the owl was waiting.

 Harry wondered how to word a letter.
 He was going to write it to the headmaster but thought better of it.
-Based on all the titles he was likely too busy to worry about a first-year's questions.
+Based on all the titles, he was likely too busy to worry about a first-year's question.

 It was the first time he'd written a letter, he hoped that he didn't make a fool of himself.
 Rolling up the paper into a tight roll he gave it to the small owl.

 "Please hurry, I'd like to get my things today." urged Harry.

 Instead of waiting for his letter in his cupboard at number 4, Harry went to the sub-station where he could find a map of London.
 He had enough money for one ticket and was going to have to find a way of returning once he left.

 It had been a bit longer than three hours when he heard the hoot of an owl.
 Folding up the map, Harry walked around the corner and held his arm up once again for the owl to stand on.

 "Thanks." he told the small bird who hooted happily.

 This was a smaller letter and was in the same type of envelope with his name written on the front in a different handwriting style.